Graduate positions for the 2018/20 academic years have been filled.

 The successful candidate will be expected to provide leadership in the lab and interact with graduate and undergraduate students.
 The position is expected to start January 1, 2019 for an initial one-year term with the possibility of renewal, contingent on performance and availability of funds.
 The salary is $45,000/year, plus a benefits package.
 Postdoctoral fellows are unionized at the University of Toronto.

-Quantitative Fisheries Production
+Quantitative Fisheries Production (still open)

 The Mandrak lab has an opening for a Postdoctoral Fellow (PDF) to conduct research on quantifying fisheries production as it relates to conservation offsets.
 The research will include evaluating existing methods and developing a defensible approach to estimate fisheries production in a newly created wetland.
 Although this research is related to a specific project, the results with have broader implications for characterizing fish and fish-habitat impacts and offset productivity benefits under Canada’s Fisheries Act.
 This research is being conducted in collaboration with Ontario Power Generation.